How Many People Don't Walk Their Dogs?

 While I was out walking my younger dog, Ranger, I ran into a woman from the neighborhood who was walking her handsome white poodle, Herman.
 We chatted while our two dogs sniffed greetings.

-The statistics from these studies vary widely as to how many dog owners walk their dogs regularly, but it ranges from a high of around 70% to a low of around 30%.
-If we flip that around that means that a somewhere in the vicinity of 30% to 60% of dog owners do not walk their dogs on a regular basis.
-When I averaged the results it came out to around 41% of dog owners overall who do not regularly walk their dogs.
+The statistics from these studies vary widely as to how many dog owners walk their dogs regularly, but it ranges from a high of around 70 percent to a low of around 30 percent.
+If we flip that around, that means that somewhere in the vicinity of 30 to 60 percent of dog owners do not walk their dogs on a regular basis.
+When I averaged the results, it came out to around 41 percent of dog owners overall who do not regularly walk their dogs.

 The likelihood that a dog will be walked regularly depends upon a number of factors.
 Larger dogs are more likely to be walked, and people who have a stronger level of attachment to their dog are more likely to walk their pet.
-In fact, 64% of dog owners believe that dog walking is a personal reflection of their love and affection for their dogs.
-Just as in the case of the woman I met, 78% of dog owners surveyed believe that their dog should be walked twice a day.
+In fact, 64 percent of dog owners believe that dog walking is a personal reflection of their love and affection for their dogs.
+Just as in the case of the woman I met, 78 percent of dog owners surveyed believe that their dog should be walked twice a day.

-Even among the dog-walking pet owners there are still times when the walk is canceled for the day.
-In fact, 57% of dog-walking owners admit to skipping walks each week.
-The most common reasons that they offer are unsatisfactory weather (56%), work pressures (32%), difficulties dealing with the dog (31%), or family responsibilities (24%).
-However 32% admit that they canceled a walk simply out of laziness or fatigue on a given day.
+Even among the dog-walking pet owners, there are still times when the walk is canceled for the day.
+In fact, 57 percent of dog-walking owners admit to skipping walks each week.
+The most common reasons that they offer are unsatisfactory weather (56 percent), work pressures (32 percent), difficulties dealing with the dog (31 percent), or family responsibilities (24 percent).
+However, 32 percent admit that they canceled a walk simply out of laziness or fatigue on a given day.
 Another interesting fact: Monday is the day a dog's walk is most likely to be skipped.